Сeremony to pay tribute to the Nazi victims at the site of the former death camp Trostenets

 The head of state noted that with this memorial Belarusian architects had managed to demonstrate the fine line between life and death, which separates living breathing human beings from a pile of ashes.
 He thanked the presidents, politicians, and public figures, who had turned up for the rally, as well as representatives of religious organizations, leaders and residents of European citizens, all the indifferent people, whose common efforts help memory about Trostenets death camp victims live on.

-Alexander Lukashenko urged everyone to support the Belarusian initiative for creating a digital book of memory of Trostenets victims.
+Aleksandr Lukashenko urged everyone to support the Belarusian initiative for creating a digital book of memory of Trostenets victims.

 The head of state also remarked that participants of the event had been driven together by the painful memory of the dreadful events of World War Two.
-Alexander Lukashenko stressed that the unity of the participants of the requiem rally was the key symbol of the meeting.
+Aleksandr Lukashenko stressed that the unity of the participants of the requiem rally was the key symbol of the meeting.